Get App

 4. How to celebrate 9 days of Navratri?

-5. Can we break Navratri fast on 8th day?
+5. Can we break Navratri fast on the 8th day?

 It typically depends on your choice.
 Most people continue their fast till day nine.
 However, some people break their fast on day 8 itself.